 First published on MSDN on Nov 17, 2016

 Before we can manipulate users and/or groups with the FIM Synchronization Engine, it is necessary that we create Management Agents.
-Here, we will create a Management Agent for connecting to Active Directory.
+Here, we will create a Management Agent for connecting the Synchronization Engine with the FIM Service Portal.

 Begin by opening the Synchronization Engine